Valley Forge National Park

 History shows that he did an outstanding job.
 By the time Washington's Grand Army paraded in May of 1778, celebrating the French alliance with America, it was a spirited, well-trained fighting machine.

 Valley Forge is a fascinating story of courage and endurance.
 The entire story is not only told, but shown, at Valley Forge Park.
 A visit begins with an audio-visual program and exhibits on the winter of 1777-78.
 Visitors, guided by maps, proceed through the park in a ten-mile driving tour, stopping to see historic sites and structures.
-Among them are more than fifty reconstructed huts, statues honoring heroes of the Revolution, and the Isaac Potts House -- Washington's Headquarters.
+Among them are more than fifty reconstructed huts, statues honoring heroes of the Revolution, and the newly renovated Isaac Potts House -- Washington's Headquarters.
 Every day during the summer and on winter weekends, some of the sites are manned by costumed interpreters.

 The park provides excellent maps and guides.
 Visitors also have the option of purchasing tickets on a bus that stops regularly at each site, allowing them to spend as much time as they want to explore an area.